maxhoffmann/bindings/Readme.md

 </ul>
 ```

-Get some data from the DOM:
+Get data from the DOM:

 ```javascript
 var dom = bindings();